Suggestions for Current and Prospective Graduate Students

 For this specialization, you will need to be enrolled in either the

-or the Computer Engineering curriculum track as a graduate EE student at
+academic track as a graduate ECE student at UT Austin.

-This sequence assumes that you have already had an undergraduate
+This following courses assume that you have already had an undergraduate

 course in real analysis and an undergraduate course in operating